Dragon (2011 film): Synopsis

-Enraged, Liu attacks the master with a broadsword, but the Master uses qigong to protect himself from the blade.
-Xu infiltrates the house through a hatch and, from underneath the floor, weakens the Master's defense during the fight by piercing his heel with an acupuncture needle.
-The Master incapacitates Xu and proceeds to overpower Liu.
-Before the Master can kill Liu, Xu attacks the Master with another acupuncture needle to the neck.
-The Master fatally wounds Xu, but the needles act as a lightning rod and earthing wire, and the Master is killed by a bolt of lightning.
+Enraged, Liu attacks the Master with a broadsword but the Master uses qigong to protect himself from the blade.
+Xu infiltrates the house from underneath the floorboards and uses an acupuncture needle to pierce the Master's heel, weakening his defence.
+The Master incapacitates Xu and overpowers Liu, but Xu uses another needle to pierce the Master's neck.
+Just after the Master fatally wounds Xu, he is killed by a bolt of lightning as the needles serve as a lightning rod and earthing wire.
 With his dying breath, Xu announces the case closed.
-Liu returns home, living a normal life with his family.
+Liu continues to lead a peaceful life with his family.